Home > Analyses > Industrials > Equifax Inc.

 Does EFX have a competitive advantage?

-Equifax Inc. does not currently present a competitive advantage.
-Its return on invested capital (ROIC) trails its weighted average cost of capital (WACC) by over 2%, indicating value destruction and declining profitability from 2021 to 2025.
+Equifax Inc. currently lacks a competitive advantage, as its return on invested capital (ROIC) falls below its weighted average cost of capital (WACC), indicating value destruction.
+The company’s profitability and ROIC have declined significantly from 2021 to 2025, signaling weakening economic moat.

 SWOT Analysis